Electric Fuse and its Perfect Use

 High Voltage HRC Fuse

-They also similar to the low voltage fuse.
+They are also similar to the low-voltage fuse.
 The only difference is that the fuse element inside it is coiled in a helix form.
 This is done to reduce the corona loss of the fuse.
-Inside the high voltage fuse, two fuse wires are connected in parallel.
-One fuse wire is of high resistance, and the other is of low resistance.
+Inside the high-voltage fuse, two fuse wires are connected in parallel.
+One fuse wire is of high resistance, and the other is of low resistance.Â

 Expulsion type Fuse.

 This fuse is used for the safety of the feeder and transformer.
-This fuse is fitted inside the hollow tube in such a way that when the fuse is blown, the hollow tube falls down.
+This fuse is fitted inside the hollow tube in such a way that when the fuse is blown, the hollow tube falls down.Â

 Advantages and Disadvantages of Fuse

-Advantages
+Advantages :

-- it does not require any maintenance.
+- It does not require any maintenance.

-- The cheapest way to get protection
+- The cheapest way to get protection.

-- Its operation is completely automatic
+- Its operation is entirely automatic.

-- it is a simple and reliable
+- It is simple and reliable.

-- Its replacement process is very easy
+- Its replacement process is very easy.

-Disadvantages
+Disadvantages :

-- Fuse replacement is done manually which takes more time
+- Fuse replacement is done manually, which takes more time.

 1. Current Rating